First International: Foundation

 On 28 September 1864, a great international meeting was held in St Martin's Hall in London, attended by some 2,000 workers.
-The event was primarily a joint affair of British and French labor leaders, including Odger and Henri Tolain.
+The event was primarily a joint affair of British and French labor leaders, including Odger and Tolain.
 The assembly unanimously resolved to found an international organization of workers, with its central committee, which became known as the General Council, to be based in London.
 A committee of twenty-one was elected to draft the rules and program.
 The committee included prominent British trade union leaders like Odger, William Randal Cremer, and George Howell; French representatives Tolain, Charles Limousin, Eugène Varlin, and Eugène Dupont; and exiled radicals including the Italian Mazzinist Luigi Wolff and the German socialist Karl Marx.
 The meeting was presided over by the English Positivist professor Edward Spencer Beesly.
 Though he was not an organizer of the meeting and sat "in a non-speaking capacity on the platform", Marx was invited to join the committee by the German tailor Johann Eccarius, who was an active figure in the British trade union movement, and played a decisive role from the outset.